nassosanagn/Vaccine-Monitor-App/ReadMe.md

 <br/>
 This is my implementation of a Vaccine Monitor app created for the System Programming K24 course at the University of Athens.

+This project is based of the concept of one client (**travelMonitorClient**) and multiple servers (**monitorServers**).

-This project is implemented using sockets for the communication between the parent process (travelMonitorClient) with the child processes (monitorServers).
+This project is implemented using sockets for the communication between the parent process with the child processes.

 ## Bash script: testFile.sh